Srinivaskarthikputlur/DockerK8SLabs/Container/Trojanized-Docker-Image/README.md

 # **Trojanized Docker Images - DockerScan**

+---

-### *A docker image can be trojanized with a tool called `DockerScan`.
-When a trojanized container is launched, the attacker can get a `reverse-shell` on-to the container*
+> #### A docker image can be trojanized with a tool called `DockerScan`.
+When a trojanized container is launched, the attacker can get a `reverse-shell` on-to the container

 ### **Lab Image : `Containers`**